 Now if a voltage is given between the source and the drain then the current flows freely between the source and the drain and the electrons in the gate voltage channel are controlled.
 Instead of a positive voltage, if we apply a negative voltage, a hole channel will be created below the oxide level.

 Part of the P-channel lies between the source and drain of the MOSFET which has 4 terminals with terminals like gate, drain, source, and body.
-Drain and source are heavily doped positive field while the body or substrate is N-type.
+Drain and source are heavily doped positive fields while the body or substrate is N-type.
 The current is always in the direction of the positively charged hole.

 When we supply voltage with negative energy at the gate terminal, the electron below the oxide layer is pushed downwards into the substrate.
 The depletion field, formed by the bound positive charge that is associated with the donor molecule.
 Negative gate voltage also attracts holes from the P + source and drain region in the channel area.